-- If you like stories and enjoy surprises then read the 'Tales of the World' (page 160). - IF Ali was living in Antonio's country, how would he feel being part of the minority, and how would Antonio feel being one of the majority?
-Try 'Force the circle' (page 85).
+If you like stories and enjoy surprises then read the 'Tales of the World' (page 159).

+IF Ali was living in Antonioís, how would he feel being part of the minority, and how would Antonio feel being one of the minority?
+Try 'Force the circle' (page 85)